-Caroline is Associate in the Employment practice representing clients on both contentious and non-contentious workplace matters including restructuring, service provision changes, pension scheme changes, multi-party litigation, trade union matters, and corporate transactions.
+Caroline is associate in the employment team representing clients on both contentious and non-contentious workplace matters including restructuring, service provision changes, pension scheme changes, multi-party litigation, trade union matters, and corporate transactions.

 Caroline has over 16 years of experience representing clients in the private, public and third sectors including PLCs, multinationals, telecommunications and media companies, local authorities, as well as schools and universities.

 She has supported significant projects on holiday pay calculations and complex TUPE transfers.

 Caroline aims to provide clients with practical and business focused advice clearly by seeking to understand their goals, priorities and concerns.